dr-scooby/Android-SQLDemo/README.md

 # Android-SQLDemo
-a simple SQL Lite database demo app add a user to the database, and delete a user. app can view all data in the database.
+a simple SQL Lite database demo app.

+Add a user to the database, and delete a user.
+App can view all data in the database.
 Data fields: Name, Age.

 Tested on a real Android phone Samsung Galaxy 10.